Defenders in Action: Mexican Gray Wolf Recovery

 How We’re Helping

 - Defenders is working with a team of expert scientists and stakeholders who are charged with drawing up a new recovery plan for endangered lobos.
-The plan will provide a detailed roadmap to move the Mexican gray wolf from today’s fragile population of 58 to full recovery and delisting.
+The plan will provide a detailed roadmap to move the Mexican gray wolf from today’s fragile population to full recovery and delisting.

 - We work with ranchers throughout the Southwest, using range riders, fladry, alternative pastures, community calving and other proven techniques to reduce conflicts between wolves and livestock.
 We also have a representative on the FWS Mexican Wolf Interdiction Stakeholder Council, which is developing innovative incentives for ranching in harmony with wolves.

 - In 2010, Defenders worked with the White Mountain Apache Tribe to develop an eco-tour program focused on Mexican wolves and traditional tribal culture.
 Lucky tour participants might even see or hear rare lobos in the wild.
 Tours like these increase appreciation for the value of Mexican wolves and demonstrate that wolves can foster economic development.